Yuzhe-Fu/FractalCloud/README.md

 ```

 > **Note:**
-> - The `install.sh` in our repo is a simplified version of those from [PointNeXt](https://github.com/guochengqian/PointNeXt), with minimal dependencies tailored for FractalCloud.
+> - Our provided `install.sh` is a simplified version of those from [PointNeXt](https://github.com/guochengqian/PointNeXt), with minimal dependencies tailored for FractalCloud.
+If you need the full functionality of the original repo (e.g., running PointTransformer), please refer to [PointNeXt](https://guochengqian.github.io/PointNeXt/).
 > - If you encounter installation issues, please refer to the [Troubleshooting Guide](https://github.com/guochengqian/PointNeXt/issues) first.
-> - If you need the full functionality of the original repo (e.g., running PointTransformer), please install the full environment following the instructions in the [PointNeXt](https://guochengqian.github.io/PointNeXt/) repository.
 > - Good luck!

 ### Pretrained Models